Suraj1127/fuzzy-matcher/README.md

 Download Python from [here](https://www.python.org/downloads/).

 ## Usage
-Run the following command in terminal or command-line prompt.
+Download the whole repository or just the [fuzzy.py](fuzzy.py) file and run the following command in terminal or command-line prompt.
+Note that you need to be in the same path as the [fuzzy.py](fuzzy.py) file is in.

 ```